 The Lorenzo de Zavala State Archives and Library Building, home to the Texas State Library and Archives Commission (TSLAC) on the Texas Capitol grounds is a Literary Landmark.
 December 3, 2009, was TSLAC’s 100th anniversary.
 In commemoration, a Landmark designation event honored TSLAC's place in the state's history, recognizing how its library resources and archives provided research and inspiration to prominent Texas authors and scholars.
 Speakers included then-State Librarian Peggy Rudd and former First Lady of the United States Laura Bush.
 Read about TSLAC's own Literary Landmark.
 Access historical records related to the event in the Texas Digital Archive.

 Very special thanks to the Summerlee Foundation for making the 2021 Literary Landmark Roundup possible by providing funds for the application fees, educational program, and designation support.

-If you have questions, need more information or if you would like to discuss the prospect of a potential literary landmark, please contact the Texas Center for the Book at 512-463-5460 or firstname.lastname@example.org.
+We hope to offer the Literary Landmark Roundup again in the future.
+For more information about this project and the selection process, please visit the Literary Landmarks Roundup page.
+If you have questions, need more information, or if you would like to discuss the prospect of a potential literary landmark, please contact the Texas Center for the Book at 512-463-5460 or firstname.lastname@example.org.

 About the Summerlee Foundation

-Founded in 1988, The Summerlee Foundation is a mission-driven, proactive organization dedicated to the support of animal protection and the preservation of Texas history.
+Founded in 1988, the Summerlee Foundation is a mission-driven, proactive organization dedicated to animal protection and the preservation of Texas history.